mblackgeo/flask-cognito-lib/docs/index.md

     # The decorator will store the validated access token in a HTTP only cookie
     # and the user claims and info are stored in the Flask session:
     # session["claims"] and session["user_info"].
-    # Do anything login after the user has logged in here, e.g. a redirect
+    # Do anything after the user has logged in here, e.g. a redirect or perform
+    # logic based on a custom `session['state']` value if that was set before
+    # login
     return redirect(url_for("claims"))

+@app.route("/refresh", methods=["POST"])
+@cognito_refresh_callback
+def refresh():
+    # A route to handle the token refresh with Cognito.
+    # The decorator will exchange the refresh token for new access and refresh tokens.
+    # The new validated access token will be stored in an HTTP only secure cookie.
+    # The refresh token will be symmetrically encrypted(by default)
+    # and stored in an HTTP only secure cookie.
+    # The user claims and info are stored in the Flask session:
+    # session["claims"] and session["user_info"].
+    # Do anything after the user has refreshed access token here, e.g. a redirect
+    # or perform logic based on the `session["user_info"]`.
+    pass

 @app.route("/claims")